12 Festive Christmas Activities for Preschoolers you can do at Ho-Ho-Home

 One of the festive Christmas activities with the most mileage is making Christmas cards.
 Whether you send them to your friends and family or hang them around the house, they are easy to make in bulk and your kids will love them.

-Simply get some blank cards, or even just cut a large sheet of paper or cardboard into squares.
+Simply get some blank cards, or even put your children’s cutting skills to the test and cut a large sheet of paper or cardboard into squares.
 Then, get some paint and decorations and let your child go wild.
 Sure, they probably won’t look much like Santa or Rudolph, but as long as your kids have fun that’s all that matters.

 6. Elf-on-the-Shelf